The Car Connection Lexus GS F Overview

 Inside, the GS F has room for five in a cockpit-style environment.
 Over and above the standard GS, the F gets high-back front sport bucket seats; aluminum pedals; perforated leather on the seats and steering wheel; available carbon fiber trim; and Alcantara on the meter hood, instrument panel, door trim, center console, and Remote Touch palm rest.

 Lexus’ Remote Touch system is standard.
 It uses a center console-mounted joystick to enter controls on the massive 12.3-inch dashboard screen.
 Haptic feedback makes “buttons” on the screen provide resistance through the joystick.

 The GS F comes standard with 10 airbags, including driver and front-passenger knee airbags, and rear-side airbags.
 The Lexus Safety+ system is also standard.
 It includes adaptive cruise control, forward collision warnings with automatic emergency braking, active lane control, and automatic high-beam headlights.
 The GS and GS F have not been tested by the NHTSA, but the GS has received some good crash scores from the IIHS, though that testing is not complete.

 Changes for 2017 included making adaptive dampers standard, the choice of painted or hand-polished forged alloy wheels, and an optional head-up display.

-For 2018, the lane departure warning system becomes active lane control and the Enform Safety Connect and Service Connect services become complimentary for 10 years.
+For 2018, the lane departure warning system becomes active lane control and the Enform Safety Connect and Service Connect is included for 10 years.